Russian filtration camps for Ukrainians: Release and forced deportations

-After passing "filtration", some people are released within the DNR, while others are deported onward into Russia.
+After passing "filtration," some people are released within the DNR, while others are deported onward into Russia.
 People that have passed through the filtration camps have said that they had been ultimately sent to various cities across Russia after their release from the filtration camps, with many having been sent to the Russian Far East.
 After arriving in Russia, they are usually first temporarily placed in refugee centres before being instructed or coerced by Russian officials to travel to other destinations within Russia, while some are able to go to stay with relatives or friends in Russia, arrange their own accommodation in Russia, or leave Russia.
-Russian officials have pressured Ukrainians placed in temporary refugee centres to apply for asylum or Russian citizenship, or face indefinite detention in the centres.
-Some are interrogated again by Russian officials after arriving in Russia.
-Ukrainians are not officially prohibited from leaving Russia, but in practice face obstacles (sometimes significant ones) in doing so.
+Russian officials have pressured Ukrainians placed in temporary refugee centres to apply for asylum or Russian citizenship or face indefinite detention in the centres.
+Some are re-interrogated by Russian officials after arriving in Russia.
+Ukrainians are not officially prohibited from leaving Russia but in practice face obstacles (sometimes significant ones) in doing so.
 An ad hoc network of activists has emerged to help Ukrainians leave Russia.
 According to the U.S. State Department, Ukrainian citizens are coerced to sign agreements to stay in Russia prior to their release from filtration camps, thereby hindering their return to Ukraine.

 Ukrainian intelligence has said that Ukrainian citizens released from filtration camps are offered employment in economically depressed regions of Russia by Russian employment centres.

 Mikhail Mizintsev, chief of Russia's National Defense Management Center, said in May 2022 that 1,185,791 people have been transferred into Russia.
-According to the U.S. State Department, "between 900,000 and 1.6 million Ukrainian citizens, including 260,000 children" have passed through the "filtration" process and deported, "often to isolated regions in the Far East" in a "pre-meditated [...] apparent effort to change the demographic makeup of parts of Ukraine".
+According to the U.S. State Department, "between 900,000 and 1.6 million Ukrainian citizens, including 260,000 children," have passed through the "filtration" process and been deported, "often to isolated regions in the Far East" in a "pre-meditated [...] apparent effort to change the demographic makeup of parts of Ukraine."

 Remaining in Russia

 Russia has enacted measures to facilitate the process of granting temporary asylum and Russian citizenship to Ukrainians.
-In April 2022, Russia adopted federal legislation which includes provisions streamlining applications for Russian citizenship for Russian-speaking Ukrainians from Donbas.
-On March 5, 2022, Putin signed a decree to help civilians fleeing hostilities that established a simplified administrative procedures for Ukrainians entering Russia and seeking asylum or citizenship.
+In April 2022, Russia adopted federal legislation that includes provisions streamlining applications for Russian citizenship for Russian-speaking Ukrainians from Donbas.
+On March 5, 2022, Putin signed a decree to help civilians fleeing hostilities that established simplified administrative procedures for Ukrainians entering Russia and seeking asylum or citizenship.
 Ukrainians arriving in Russia from the DNR and LNR are entitled to a one-time cash payment.
-Asylum seekers and refugees in Russia are entitled a number of rights, including food and temporary accommodation, and resources and support in finding work and housing; in practice, people face significant obstacles in claiming these rights.
+Asylum seekers and refugees in Russia are entitled to a number of rights, including food and temporary accommodation and resources and support in finding work and housing; in practice, people face significant obstacles in claiming these rights.
 Ukrainians must hand over their passport to obtain a temporary asylum card without being informed that they are entitled to retrieve their passport and exit Russia, leading some to believe they are not allowed to exit Russia.